-DEPARTMENT OF PSYCHOLOGY
+DEPARTMENT OF PSYCHOLOGY AND COUNSELING

-William T. Rivero, Ph.D.
+Benny Hornsby, D.Min.
 (Chair)

-Professors G. Breland, Cotten, King, Rivero; Associate Professor Baugh, C. Jones; Assistant Professors L. Cummings, Futral, Gibson; Lecturers Burkett, Knesal, Ramsey, Strebeck, D. Williams
+Professors G. Breland, King; Associate Professor Baugh, Cummings, B. Hornsby, C. Jones; Assistant Professors, Futral, Gibson, Strebeck; Lecturers Burkett, Caffery, Knesal, Ramsey, D. Williams

-The purposes of the department of psychology are:
+The purposes of the department of psychology and counseling are:

-- 1. To offer an undergraduate major in psychology that will serve as a concentration for the liberal arts student. - 2.
-To prepare students for graduate study leading to an advanced degree for the professional psychologist. - 3.
+- 1. To offer an undergraduate major in psychology that will serve as a concentration for the liberal arts student. - To prepare students for graduate study leading to an advanced degree for the professional psychologist. - 3.
 To enable students to gain a better understanding of themselves and others and to learn to cope effectively with their environments. - 4.
 To provide services for other departments and schools within the university to supplement their curricula and to enable their students to fulfill the requirements for certification in their respective fields such as education, medicine, music, nursing, and religion.